We are delighted to welcome the French glass artist, Gérald Vatrin as part of our residency programme this year.

 Wednesday 11th to Friday 20th November: Producing works of art.
 Unfortunately, not open to the public as the Residency took place during Lockdown and therefore during the government-ordered closure.

-The artworks will be on display from 4th April to 15th May 2021 in the “MéTissage” exhibition.
+The artworks will be on display from 24th April to 5th June 2021, during the week-end of the European Arts and Crafts Days, in the “MéTissage” exhibition.